awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-s3bucketlogdestination.md

 # AWS::Lex::Bot S3BucketLogDestination<a name="aws-properties-lex-bot-s3bucketlogdestination"></a>

-Specifies an Amazon S3 bucket for logging audio conversations\.
+Specifies an Amazon S3 bucket for logging audio conversations

 ## Syntax<a name="aws-properties-lex-bot-s3bucketlogdestination-syntax"></a>